top of page

 MSN, APRN, FNP-C

-• Graduated with honors from Georgia State University in 2008 with master's in nursing as a family nurse practitioner
+• Graduated with honors from Georgia State University in 2008 with a master's in nursing as a family nurse practitioner

-• Board certified in family medicine with The American Academy of Nurse Practitioners
+• Board-certified in family medicine with The American Academy of Nurse Practitioners

 • 20 years of experience in healthcare of which 14 of those years have been spent as a nurse practitioner